YuktiNivara/Andromeda/Inspiring.md

 **You will be successful.** Don't rush your timeline.
 Testing can be tiresome sometimes.

 God is there.
 Have a good day.
+Always keep smiling.